For third time in US history, Pentagon asks commercial airlines for help moving Afghanistan evacuees

 Panicked Afghans have tried to get on flights abroad, fearing reprisals and a return to a harsh version of Islamic law the Sunni Muslim group exercised when it was in power two decades ago.

-Pentagon Press Secretary John Kirby said the department does not anticipate a major impact to commercial flights from this activation of commercial airlines.
+Pentagon Press Secretary John Kirby said the department does not anticipate a major impact on commercial flights from this activation of commercial airlines.

 According to Kirby, those aircraft will not fly into Hamid Karzai International Airport in Kabul.
 Instead, they will be used to move passengers from way stations once they leave Kabul, allowing the U.S. military to focus on the Afghanistan portion of the evacuation.